willowtreeapps/PinkyPromise/README.md

 - `Result` - A value or error.
 The Result type adapts the return-or-throw function pattern for use with asynchronous callbacks.
 - `Promise` - An operation that produces a Result sometime after it is called.
 Promises can be composed and sequenced.

+With PinkyPromise, you can run complex combinations of asynchronous operations with safe, clean, Swifty code.

 ## Should I use this?

 PinkyPromise: